Luke Bateman

-Luke Bateman (born 23 January 1995) is a retired Australian professional rugby league footballer.
+Luke Bateman (born 23 January 1995) is an Australian former professional rugby league footballer and influencer.

 Background

 Bateman was born in Toowoomba, Queensland, Australia.

 Bateman played his junior football for the Souths Logan Magpies and Miles Devils, before being signed by the Canberra Raiders.

 Playing career

 Early career

 From 2013 to 2015, Bateman played for the Canberra Raiders' NYC team, captaining the side in 2014 and 2015.
 On 20 April 2013, Bateman played for the Queensland under-20s team against the New South Wales under-20s team, playing off the interchange bench in the 36-12 loss at Penrith Stadium.
 In February 2014, Bateman was selected in the Canberra Raiders 2014 Auckland Nines squad.
 On 3 May 2014, Bateman again played for the Queensland under-20s team against the New South Wales under-20s team, starting at lock and scoring a try in the 30-8 loss at Penrith Stadium.
 During the match, Bateman was sledged by halfback Mitchell Moses, calling him a ‘’fucking gay cunt’’ heard by the live TV audience and Moses was later slapped with a 2-match suspension for his derogatory comments.
 On 26 September 2014, Bateman extended his contract with the Raiders from the end of 2015 to the end of 2016.